 You may think that this is just who you are.
 This isn’t true.
 In the same way you developed these thoughts in the past, so too can you change them.

-- Best case: Now you have got the worst case scenario out the way, what is the best case scenario?
+Now you have got the worst case scenario out the way, what is the best case scenario?
 How could it go?
-The spider runs off never to be seen again, or in fact, you wouldn’t even care if you saw the spider in the first place
+The spider runs off never to be seen again.
+Alternatively, you wouldn’t even care if you saw the spider in the first place

 You can do it!
 You can recognise that these thoughts have been helping you for a while but now they are a little bit outdated.
 I am not saying you won’t have tinges of emotion come up for you when you are in these situations but learn to recognise those feelings as outdated and work on changing them.